altocodenl/TODIS/readme.md

 ### On manufacturing and waste

-If we consider that the value of a DIS is in the data flows it enables, and we consider data to be akin to a physical object (rather than inmaterial), it becomes possible to apply concepts of manufacturing to the development and improvement of DIS.
+If we consider that the value of a DIS is in the data flows it enables, and we consider data to be akin to a physical object (instead of intangible), it becomes possible to apply concepts of manufacturing to the development and improvement of DIS.

 An extremely fruitful school of thought is the one spearheaded by [Taiichi Ohno](https://en.wikipedia.org/wiki/Taiichi_Ohno) at [Toyota](https://en.wikipedia.org/wiki/Toyota_Production_System).
 Inspired by earlier work by Henry Ford and W. Edwards Deming, he developed principles of manufacturing that leapfrogged the quality and cost of processes by a large factor.